chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 Colfax Marathon Race Report.md

 [rdg]: https://thefeed.com/products/amacx-drink-gel?variant=40201436627007
 [cdg]: https://thefeed.com/products/amacx-drink-gel?variant=40201436659775

 I picked that mix mostly for variety and to hit my target carb intake.
-The Turbo Gels are 40g carbohydrate per gel, and the Drink Gels are 30g carbohydrate per gel, but the Turbo Gels are also a bit pricier, so it made sense to me to use a mix if that worked well to hit my goals, as indeed this mix did.
+The Turbo Gels are 40g carbohydrate per gel, and the Drink Gels are 30g carbohydrate per gel, but the Turbo Gels are also a fair bit pricier.
+It made the most sense to me to use a mix if I could hit my goals that way.
+This mix did!
 I started out with a bit more of a “bang” and dropped off a bit at the end because the reality is that the last 30 minutes or so are unlikely to get a significant difference between 30g or 40g of carbs.
 As for ordering: variety and putting my favorite last.

 Right around 2¼ miles into the race, I heard the telling and very annoying sound of a gel hitting the ground and knew immediately what had happened because the same thing had happened to me on a training run back in April.
 Happily I noticed: I would have been sad to be out a gel, especially because I was committed to nailing my fueling plan.
 I doubled back and picked it up, and lost a solid 10 seconds to it, alas.[^hs] The rest of the race, I made sure that the gels were situated more solidly in the liner pockets of my shorts, and that the outer layer of my shorts was covering them so they wouldn’t slip out.
 Thankfully, that was the last such mishap, and I stuck pretty exactly to my fueling schedule, plus or minus a minute or two.